 In the spring of 2018, three participating choirs joined VOCES8 on stage for our LiveConnections Presents concert.
 60 youth and adults from Germantown Recovery Community, C.W.
 Henry School and Our Lady of Confidence Day School performed with VOCES8 for a sold-out crowd at World Cafe Live.

-In year two of the initiative (2018-2019), we’re taking the ideas even further, commissioning a new multi-media choral work that invites people with diverse abilities to participate through singing, movement, visuals and technology.
+In year two of the initiative (2018-2019), we took the ideas even further, commissioning a new multi-media choral work that invited people with diverse abilities to participate through singing, movement, visuals and technology.

-Composer Jay Fluellen is writing the music, movement artist Shavon Norris is creating ways for diverse bodies to participate, and Drexel University’s ExCITe Center is using technology to visualize both sound and movement.
+Composer Jay Fluellen wrote the music, movement artist Shavon Norris created ways for diverse bodies to participate, and Drexel University’s ExCITe Center used technology to visualize both sound and movement.

-In addition, in a series of workshops throughout the fall of 2018, school and community choirs are collaboratively generating text and developing ways to participate based on their distinct needs.
+In addition, in a series of workshops throughout the fall of 2018, poet Daniel Simpson worked with school and community choirs to collaboratively generate text and develop ways to participate based on their distinct needs.

-At our culminating Community Sing in March 2019, VOCES8 returns and joins with local partner choirs to present the world premiere of the multi-faceted new work.
-The whole audience will be invited to join in the music-making, celebrating human ability and the joy of singing together.
+At our culminating Community Sing in March 2019, VOCES8 returned and joined with local partner choirs to present the world premiere of the multi-faceted new work.
+The whole audience was invited to join in the music-making, celebrating human ability and the joy of singing together.